 Procurement teams work closely with our business partners and suppliers along the value chain to manage business and operational risks and opportunities.
 We take a holistic approach to procurement decisions, analysing total cost of ownership to create maximum value.
 We have merged two divisional procurement units to form a Global Procurement organisation under one global procurement policy, with aligned processes and systems.
 This ensures sustainable performance and adherence to industry codes and best practices.

 Our pharmaceutical manufacturing network produces medicines for commercial supply.
 With some of the world’s most sophisticated biopharmaceutical production plants, the Roche network hosts the industry’s highest global biologic production capacity.

 The Roche Diagnostics manufacturing network produces state-of-the-art instruments that perform more than 850 diagnostic tests.

 In both networks, our processes and facilities are maintained to rigorous safety and health, quality and environmental standards.

 Logistics & supply

-As one of the world’s leading pharmaceutical companies and the global leader in diagnostic testing, we take seriously our responsibility to deliver our products safely and securely.
+As one of the world’s leading pharmaceutical companies and the global leader in diagnostic testing, our responsibility to deliver our products safely and securely is of paramount importance.

 We use product-specific solutions to ensure the reliable and uninterrupted delivery of our products, including: